Revocable Anonymous Credentials from Attribute-Based Encryption: Anonymity

-The following observations applies to this game: \begin{itemize} \item If the Verifier produces a genuine ciphertext C following the CCA-secure Encryption algorithm, she gets a correct decryption $m$ if the attributes embedded in the secret key $K_b$ satisfy the chosen access structure $A^*$, i.e. $A^*(K_b)=1$.
+Now the following observations apply to this modified game: \begin{itemize} \item If the Verifier produces a genuine ciphertext C following the CCA-secure Encryption algorithm, she gets a correct decryption $m$ if the attributes embedded in the secret key $K_b$ satisfy the chosen access structure $A^*$, i.e. $A^*(K_b)=1$.
+Thus, the presented schema satisfies by definition the correctness property.

 \item Viceversa, if the attributes embedded in the secret key $K_b$ do not satisfy the chosen access structure $A^*$, i.e. $A^*(K_b)=0$, the ciphertext wouldn’t decrypt at all except for a negligible probability $\epsilon$.

-\item If the Verifier produces a forged ciphertext $C^\prime$, the ciphertext wouldn’t decrypt except for a negligible probability $\nu$ of decrypting to some value (from Lemma 3.1.5 presented in \cite{OABE}, this negligible probability is the same as guessing the ciphertext without any knowledge of the randomness used to produce it). \end{itemize}

-Incidentally, we note that from the above that the presented schema satisfies by definition the completeness and soundness properties of a Zero-Knowledge schema \footnote{Completeness: if the statement is true, an honest Verifier will be convinced of this fact by an honest Prover.
-Soundness: if the statement is false, no cheating Prover can convince an honest Verifier that it is true, except with a negligible probability.}.
+Thus, the presented schema satisfies by definition the unforgeability property. \end{itemize}